sslivkoff/ctc-doctest/README.md

 # ctc docs

+**note: This repository is the temporary home of the `ctc` docs.
+These docs will be moved into the [main ctc repository](https://github.com/fei-protocol/checkthechain).**

 These are the source files used to generate the ctc docs.

 View the generated docs at https://checkthechain.github.io/docs